I want to kill myself

 If someone you know tells you that they are thinking about harming themselves, take it seriously.
-Don’t laugh or tell them to shut up, stop acting stupid, or snap out of it.
+Don’t laugh or tell them to stop being stupid, or to snap out of it.
 Let them talk about the problem, and try not to judge them.
 Be kind, stay calm and get them medical attention as soon as you can.

 Sometimes, offering to go with them to a doctor’s appointment will help them pluck up the courage to do so.
 It might be a false alarm, but it’s better to be on the safe side.

 If you’re not in a crisis right now, but would like to investigate longer-term sources of support, The Mix’s discussion boards can be a place of reassurance and advice.
 The discussion boards allow you to share your thoughts completely anonymously with others who’ve experienced similar issues and to explore ways other young people have coped with suicidal feelings.
 We also have a list of useful helpline numbers if you’d like to speak to someone on the phone.

 - Our Crisis Messenger provides free, 24/7 crisis support across the UK.
 If you’re aged 25 or under, you can text THEMIX to 85258

 - SANE offers support and information to people affected by mental illness.
 Call their helpline on 0300 304 7000, open 4:30pm - 10:30pm every day.

 - Anyone can contact the Samaritans on their 24-hour helpline to talk things through.
 116 123